-- (a) At December 31, 2020 and 2019, included total U.S. GSE obligations of \$117.6 billion and \$104.5 billion, respectively, which were mortgage-related. - (b) In the third quarter of 2020, the Firm reclassified certain fair value option elected lending-related positions from trading assets to loans and other assets.
-Prior-period amounts have been revised to conform with the current presentation. - (c) Physical commodities inventories are generally accounted for at the lower of cost or net realizable value.
+- (a) At December 31, 2021 and 2020, included total U.S. GSE obligations of \$73.9 billion and \$117.6 billion, respectively, which were mortgage-related. - (b) Physical commodities inventories are generally accounted for at the lower of cost or net realizable value.
 "Net realizable value" is a term defined in U.S. GAAP as not exceeding fair value less costs to sell ("transaction costs").
 Transaction costs for the Firm's physical commodities inventories are either not applicable or immaterial to the value of the inventory.
 Therefore, net realizable value approximates fair value for the Firm's physical commodities inventories.
 When fair value hedging has been applied (or when net realizable value is below cost), the carrying value of physical commodities approximates fair value, because under fair value hedge accounting, the cost basis is adjusted for changes in fair value.
-Refer to Note 5 for a further
+Refer to Note 5 for a further discussion of the Firm's hedge accounting relationships.
+To provide consistent fair value disclosure information, all physical commodities inventories have been included in each period presented. - (c) Balances reflect the reduction of securities owned (long positions) by the amount of identical securities sold but not yet purchased (short positions).

-- discussion of the Firm's hedge accounting relationships.
-To provide consistent fair value disclosure information, all physical commodities inventories have been included in each period presented. - (d) Balances reflect the reduction of securities owned (long positions) by the amount of identical securities sold but not yet purchased (short positions). - (e) Certain investments that are measured at fair value using the net asset value per share (or its equivalent) as a practical expedient are not required to be classified in the fair value hierarchy.
-At December 31, 2020 and 2019, the fair values of these investments, which include certain hedge funds, private equity funds, real estate and other funds, were \$670 million and \$684 million, respectively.
-Included in these balances at December 31, 2020 and 2019, were trading assets of \$52 million and \$54 million, respectively, and other assets of \$618 million and \$630 million, respectively. - (f) At December 31, 2020 and 2019, included within loans were \$15.1 billion and \$19.8 billion, respectively, of residential first-lien mortgages, and \$6.3 billion and \$8.2 billion, respectively, of commercial first-lien mortgages.
-Residential mortgage loans include conforming mortgage loans originated with the intent to sell to U.S. GSEs and government agencies of \$8.4 billion and \$13.6 billion, respectively. - (g) As permitted under U.S. GAAP, the Firm has elected to net derivative receivables and derivative payables and the related cash collateral received and paid when a legally enforceable master netting agreement exists.
-The level 3 balances would be reduced if netting were applied, including the netting benefit associated with cash collateral.
+- (d) Certain investments that are measured at fair value using the net asset value per share (or its equivalent) as a practical expedient are not required to be classified in the fair value hierarchy.
+At December 31, 2021 and 2020, the fair values of these investments, which include certain hedge funds, private equity funds, real estate and other funds, were \$801 million and \$670 million, respectively.
+Included in these balances at December 31, 2021 and 2020, were trading assets of \$51 million and \$52 million, respectively, and other assets of \$750 million and \$618 million, respectively. - (e) At December 31, 2021 and 2020, included \$26.2 billion and \$15.1 billion, respectively, of residential first-lien mortgages, and \$8.2 billion and \$6.3 billion, respectively, of commercial first-lien mortgages.
+Residential mortgage loans include conforming mortgage loans originated with the intent to sell to U.S. GSEs and government agencies of \$13.6 billion and \$8.4 billion, respectively. - (f) As permitted under U.S. GAAP, the Firm has elected to net derivative receivables and derivative payables and the related cash collateral received and paid when a legally enforceable master netting agreement exists.
+The level 3 balances would be reduced if netting were applied, including the netting benefit associated with cash collateral. - (g) Prior-period amounts have been revised to conform with the current presentation.